pfreixes/python-amqp-pycones/slides.rst

 Fair scheduling : Pika vs Librabbitmq, Python is so slow
 ========================================================

-But sometimes we forgot how slow can being Python, the following graphic shows the performance difference between the **Librabbitmq** library and the **Pika** implementations.
+But sometimes we forget how slow can Python be.
+The following graphic shows the performance difference between the **Librabbitmq** library and the **Pika** implementations.

 .. image:: static/many_queues_with_librabbitmq.png